Dry Creek celebrates with a special anniversary edition of its signature Fumé Blanc.

 Years ago, before I had any notion of becoming a wine writer, I was perusing a shelf at a wine shop hoping to find something interesting for dinner.
 At that time, my definition of “interesting” included being reasonably priced.

 I was attracted to a bottle with a boat with a billowing sail.
 It was Dry Creek Vineyard’s Fumé Blanc.
-My wine knowledge then was pretty limited and I didn’t event know what grapes were in it.
+My wine knowledge then was pretty limited and I didn’t even know what grapes were in it.
 Well, we loved it and this version of Sauvignon Blanc has been a staple for us ever since.

 We aren’t alone in our love of Fumé Blanc and this year there is special cause for celebration.
 It’s the 50th anniversary of Dry Creek Vineyard.